joanbono/joanbono.github.io/PoC/Found_known_XSS_in_UPV.md

 After that, I sent all the information to the UPV's IT Security Officer.

-More or less, the binnacle was:
+More or less, the timeline was:

 + **2016, 21st of December:** Found the XSS.
 + **2017, 10th of April:** Report the XSS to the UPV's IT Security Officer.